IrminData/irmin-platform/irmin-console/README.md

 Types can be found in the `types` directory.
 If you need to create a new type, add it to the `types` directory under the correct subdirectory and import it where needed.

-`types/core` contains types for API responses. `types/website` contains types for website components and Wordpress API. `types/internal` contains types used by the portal internally.
+`types/core` contains types for API responses. `types/website` contains types for website components and Wordpress API. `types/internal` contains types used by the console internally.

 Avoid creating types inside components.
 Instead, create them in the `types` directory and import them where needed.
 If you still decide to create a type inside a component, ensure it is only used within that component and not exported.